jasmine-lal-fakmawii/Evidence-Advocacy-Toolkit/README.md

 This toolkit is grounded in:

 - Primary field research with 40+ local CSOs and NGOs in Myanmar (2024 to 2025)
-- Key informant interviews with organisations including KMSS, CDA, Karen Development Network, Relief International, ADRA, and UNICEF social protection teams
+- Key informant interviews, focus group discussions, and surveys with local and international organisations
 - The policy brief: *"Advancing Local Leadership in Myanmar's Social Protection Programmes: What Can Donors Do?"* (Fakmawii, 2025, STAAR Facility / FCDO)
 - Field research across Rakhine, Kachin, Shan, Kayah, and Kayin states